SMPP Research

 Research Centers and Institutes

-The work of the department is tethered to the Institute for Corporate Responsibility at the School of Business.
-At the university level, faculty members are involved with the Trustworthy AI Initiative at GW, the Alliance for a Sustainable Future, and the GW Global Food Institute.
+The Institute for Corporate Responsibility at the School of Business is housed in the department, and at the university level, faculty members are involved with the Trustworthy AI Initiative at GW, the Alliance for a Sustainable Future, and the GW Global Food Institute.

 Research Highlights